 Population isolates have well-documented characteristics that can facilitate the detection of rare variants associated with complex traits, including reduced phenotypic, environmental and genetic heterogeneity.
-We are generating whole genome sequence data across well-phenotyped founder population cohorts (e.g. HELIC study) with a focus on medically relevant metabolic traits.
+We generated whole genome sequence data across well-phenotyped founder population cohorts (e.g. HELIC study) with a focus on medically relevant metabolic traits.

 Genomics of African populations

 Body weight and fat distribution measures are associated with increased risk of cardiometabolic disease.
-As part of the UK10K study, we are exploring the contribution of low frequency variation to 12 anthropometric traits in up to 63,000 individuals with whole genome sequence or imputed data.
+As part of the UK10K study, we explored the contribution of low frequency variation to 12 anthropometric traits in up to 63,000 individuals with whole genome sequence or imputed data.

-We carry out large-scale GWAS in diseases like osteoarthritis (e.g. arcOGEN study) and developmental dysplasia of the hip, and investigate the effect of rare variants through exome chip studies.
-We also examine radiograph-derived joint morphology traits, and have instigated novel patient collections with access to a wide range of relevant endophenotypes.
-We have applied functional genomics technologies (quantitative proteomics, RNA sequencing and methylation arrays) to articular chondrocytes from osteoarthritis patients undergoing total joint replacement with the aim of further characterising the genomic basis of disease and to inform the results of association studies.
+We carried out large-scale GWAS in diseases like osteoarthritis (e.g. arcOGEN study) and developmental dysplasia of the hip, and investigated the effect of rare variants through exome chip studies.
+We also examined radiograph-derived joint morphology traits, and instigated novel patient collections with access to a wide range of relevant endophenotypes.
+We applied functional genomics technologies (quantitative proteomics, RNA sequencing and methylation arrays) to articular chondrocytes from osteoarthritis patients undergoing total joint replacement with the aim of further characterising the genomic basis of disease and to inform the results of association studies.

-We have an active interest in developing methods for the analysis of rare variants, estimating genome-wide significance thresholds for sequence-based studies and for studies in African populations, and work on developing methods and tools to interpret the functional consequences of sequence variants, including the GWAVA algorithm for annotating non-coding variants.
-We have been refining a variant calling and imputation pipeline for very low-depth sequence data, and are currently developing a meta-analysis method in the presence of sample relatedness or overlap.
+We had an active interest in developing methods for the analysis of rare variants, estimating genome-wide significance thresholds for sequence-based studies and for studies in African populations, and worked on developing methods and tools to interpret the functional consequences of sequence variants, including the GWAVA algorithm for annotating non-coding variants.
+We refined a variant calling and imputation pipeline for very low-depth sequence data, and developed a meta-analysis method in the presence of sample relatedness or overlap.

-We are part of a wide collaborative network and are actively involved in several national and international consortia:
+We were part of a wide collaborative network and were actively involved in several national and international consortia: